joergjo/kubeup/README.md

 # kubeup

-`kubeup` is a sample webhook written in [Go](https://go.dev) to process Azure Kubernetes Service (AKS) [CloudEvents](https://cloudevents.io) that notify receivers of new Kubernetes versions being available in AKS.
+`kubeup` is a webhook written in [Go](https://go.dev) to process Azure Kubernetes Service (AKS) [CloudEvents](https://cloudevents.io) that notify receivers of version and upgrade events that an Azure Kubernetes Service cluster emits.
 Refer to [Quickstart: Subscribe to Azure Kubernetes Service (AKS) events with Azure Event Grid](https://docs.microsoft.com/en-us/azure/aks/quickstart-event-grid) and [Webhook event delivery](https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery) if you want to learn more about the underlying concepts.

 Events received by `kubeup` are handled internally by a `Publisher`, which is a struct that holds a slice of `PublisherFunc` functions. `kubeup` provides various `PublisherFunc` implementations to handle these events: